Overview and Key Concepts

 Each of the objects is keeping statistics for itself.
 However, many key performance indicators (KPIs) deal with higher-level statistics.
 For example, a common KPI is the average time in system.
 We can get this statistic using the Composite Staytime template:

 This template needs a list of entrance and exit objects.
 It then measures the time items take to get from any entrance object to any exit object.
 In this case, we will measure how long it takes to get from any source to any sink, and report the resulting average, minimum, and maximum.
 The resulting chart looks like this:

 Composite templates can also be used to gather data about smaller systems within the model.
 For example, we could use the Composite WIP template to get the number of items in just the queues:

 The template then measures and displays how many objects are between the entrance and exit objects.
 Any time an object enters any entrance object, the WIP will increase.
 Any time an object exits any exit object, the WIP will decrease.
 Since the queues are both entry and exit objects, we are measuring the total WIP in all queues:

 You can create composite templates for WIP, Staytime, Throughput, and State statistics.
 Composite WIP and Staytime templates require you to specify Entrance and Exit objects.
 WIP templates count items between the Entrance and Exit objects, while Staytime templates measure the elapsed time between the Entrance and Exit objects.
 Throughput templates allow you to specify a set of objects, and then calculate the throughput of all those objects, as if they were a single object.
 State templates calculate the average time in each state for all of the objects specified.

 Many templates allow you to categorize items or tokens based on a label value, and then chart statistics from those categories.
 For example, if each flowitem has a Type label, you might want to know the time in system per Type.
-You can get this data using the WIP By Type template:
+You can get this data using the Staytime By Type template: